Anti-social behaviour: Development

-Intent and discrimination may determine both pro- and anti-social behaviour.
-Infants may act in seemingly anti-social ways and yet be generally accepted as too young to know the difference before the age of 4 or 5.
+Intent and discrimination may determine both pro-social and anti-social behaviour.
+Infants may act in seemingly anti-social ways and yet be generally accepted as too young to know the difference before the age of four or five.
 Berger states that parents should teach their children that "emotions need to be regulated, not depressed".
-One problem with the assumption that a behaviour that is "simply ignorant" in infants would have antisocial causes in persons older than 4 or 5 years at the same time as the latter are supposed to have more complex brains (and with it a more advanced consciousness) is that it presumes that what appears to be the same behaviour would have fewer possible causes in a more complex brain than in a less complex brain, which is criticized because a more complex brain increases the number of possible causes of what looks like the same behaviour as opposed to decreasing it.
+One problem with the assumption that a behaviour that is "simply ignorant" in infants would have antisocial causes in persons older than four or five years at the same time as the latter are supposed to have more complex brains (and with it a more advanced consciousness) is that it presumes that what appears to be the same behaviour would have fewer possible causes in a more complex brain than in a less complex brain, which is criticized because a more complex brain increases the number of possible causes of what looks like the same behaviour as opposed to decreasing it.

 Studies have shown that in children between ages 13–14 who bully or show aggressive behaviour towards others exhibit anti-social behaviours in their early adulthood.
 There are strong statistical relationships that show this significant association between childhood aggressiveness and anti-social behaviours.
 Analyses saw that 20% of these children who exhibit anti-social behaviours at later ages had court appearances and police contact as a result of their behaviour.

 Many of the studies regarding the media's influence on anti-social behaviour have been deemed inconclusive.
 Some reviews have found strong correlations between aggression and the viewing of violent media, while others find little evidence to support their case.
 The only unanimously accepted truth regarding anti-social behaviour is that parental guidance carries an undoubtedly strong influence; providing children with brief negative evaluations of violent characters helps to reduce violent effects in the individual.

 Cause and effects

+Family

 Families greatly impact the causation of anti-social behaviour.
 Some other familial causes are parent history of anti-social behaviours, parental alcohol and drug abuse, unstable home life, absence of good parenting, physical abuse, parental instability (mental health issues/PTSD) and economic distress within the family.

+Neurobiology

-Studies have found that there is a link between antisocial behavior and increased amygdala activity specifically centered around facial expressions that are based in anger.
-This research focuses on the fact that the symptom of over reactivity to perceived threats that comes with antisocial behavior may be from this increase in amygdala activity.
+Studies have found that there is a link between antisocial behaviour and increased amygdala activity specifically centered around facial expressions that are based in anger.
+This research focuses on the fact that the symptom of over reactivity to perceived threats that comes with antisocial behaviour may be from this increase in amygdala activity.
 This focus on perceived threat does not include emotions centered around distress.